Optimal selection of the starting lineup for a football team: Data and notations

-where ${\cal G}, {\cal D}, {\cal M}, {\cal F}$ are the subsets of goalkeepers, defenders, midfielders and forwards in the team, representing the four categories of players.
+where ${\cal G}, {\cal D}, {\cal M}, {\cal F}$ are the subsets of goalkeepers, defenders, midfielders and forwards in the team.
 The sets ${\cal D}, {\cal M}$, and ${\cal F}$ are not necessarily disjoint as outfield players can be eligible to play in multiple roles.
 For example, a player who conventionally plays in the midfield is assumed to be eligible to play both as a defender and a midfielder if his defensive skill is found to be higher than his general and attacking skills.
 Thus, while we assume that a squad consists of $G$ goal-keepers, $D$ defenders, $M$ mid-fielders, and $F$ forwards, in general $G+D+M+F \geqslant N$, with equality holding only if no player is found to be eligible to play in more than one role.

-Let $\bm v_1,\bm v_2, \hdots, \bm v_N$ be the respective valuations of the strength or skill indices for the $N$ players.
-Note that each $\bm v_i$ is multivariate (4-dimensional), referring to the attributes listed above and aggregated (with equal weights to the attributes within a category) to yield the goalkeeping skill for a goalkeeper and defensive, attacking and general skills for all other players.
-We write $\bm v_i=(v_{i1},v_{i2},v_{i3},v_{i4})$, where the coordinates 1, 2, 3, 4 correspond to goalkeeping, defensive, attacking and general skills respectively.
+Let $\bm v_1,\bm v_2, \hdots, \bm v_N$ be the respective valuations of the skill indices for the $N$ players.
+Note that each $\bm v_i$ is 4-dimensional, referring to the attributes listed above and aggregated as mentioned to yield the goalkeeping skill for a goalkeeper and defensive, attacking and general skills for all other players.
+We write $\bm v_i=(v_{i1},v_{i2},v_{i3},v_{i4})'$, where the coordinates 1, 2, 3, 4 correspond to goalkeeping, defensive, attacking and general skills respectively.
 For ease of notation, these four dimensions are listed for all players, even if some (like goalkeeping skill of a forward) of them are not going to be used in the algorithm.

 A starting lineup (or a solution) $S$ is a subset (of cardinality 11) of ${\cal N}$, and is a union of disjoint subsets $\bar{G}, \bar{D}, \bar{M}, \bar{F}$, such that $\bar{G} \subseteq {\cal G}, \; \bar{D} \subseteq {\cal D}, \; \bar{M} \subseteq {\cal M}, \; \bar{F} \subseteq {\cal F}$.
 The cardinality of $\bar{G}$ is always 1, while the cardinalities of $\bar{D}, \bar{M}, \bar{F}$ collectively determine the formation the team.
 Further note that a starting lineup $S$ can be represented by a binary $N$-tuple $( S[1], S[2], \hdots, S[N])$, with the $i^{th}$ element $S[i]$ being 1 if $P_i$ is included in that lineup, and being 0 otherwise.
 Accordingly, $S$ can be represented by $\{ P_i: S[i] = 1\}$, and the strength of the lineup is captured by the following set of 10 skill measures: